 Wait, approximate coordinates?
 Well, the Wayne County GIS system uses a local coordinate system, and I couldn't be bothered with converting back and forth, so I instead measured distances to the point using my not-CAD system, used those distances in google earth to draw circles that intersected on the point, then and found the location of the intersection visually.
 I think my solution is good to within 10 feet or so.

 Here's how they compare, the red circle is the 200 foot radius:

 Wait, What About that Clump of Trees?
 Isn't that the spot?

 According to Colonel Derek L. Duke, via Fred Dungan, the clump of trees is an overgrown cemetery.

 The only way to know for sure would be to dig up the thing.
 The second best way to know would be to hire a surveyor.
 Without investing in a surveyor, and without having to convince the landowner that you need to be all up in his business, I think my solution is the best.
 Not because I'm special, but because unlike the anonymous Wikipedia commenter, I show my work.

-The Wayne County GIS system (the first image)uses a projection that results in north not being straight up on the map.
-Not sure what's going on there.
+The Wayne County GIS system (the first image)uses a projection (State Plane) that results in north not being straight up the further east or west you move from the central meridian.